emurray647/audioServer/README.md

 The metadata that is pulled from each file is currently minimal.
 There is additional data, such as artist, which would be neat to be able to search for/filter on.

+### Better Security

+Add some sort of authorization to be able to upload/download/inspect data.
+Additionally, take a little more care to prevent injection attacks.
+For instance, currently the info endpoint `/info?name={name}` queries the database with the unescaped name.
+We should be checking to make sure the input is sanitized before using it.